codewalk/knowledge-graph/Design Patterns/Behavioral/Observer.md

    - `registerObserver`: Adds an observer to the list of observers.
    - `unregisterObserver`: Removes an observer from the list of observers.
    - `notifyObservers`: Notifies all registered observers about the state change.

+3. **ConcreteSubject:**
+   - This is the concrete implementation of the subject.
+It keeps track of its observers and notifies them when its state changes.

+4. **ConcreteObserver:**
+   - This is the concrete implementation of the observer.
+It registers with a subject to receive updates and implements the update method to respond to changes in the subject's state.

 Here's a simple example in Java: